rust-basel/fullstack-rust-workshop/src/13-frontend_new_endpoints.md

 # Frontend: new Endpoints

-In this chapter we will do the follwing:
+In this chapter we will do the following:
 - Creating a helper to create a new list
 - Adapt our controller functions to the new routes, we defined in the backend - so we can build again :)